 For more information on the cardioid polar pattern, check out my article What Is A Cardioid Microphone?
 (Polar Pattern + Mic Examples).

-The frequency response of the SM7B is 50 Hz – 20,000 Hz and includes two switchable options: a bass roll-off and mid-range emphasis switch.
+The frequency response of the SM7B is 50 Hz – 20,000 Hz and includes two switchable options: a bass roll-off and a mid-range emphasis switch.

 Default Frequency Response